David-Bascom05/Portfolio/Mechanical_Designs/Rover_Chassis.md

 ## Design ##

 This assembly consists of seven parts, made out of bent 9 gauge aluminum.
 Key mounting points, such as for the arm and suspension, are reinforced with quarter inch plates, which surve two key purposes: dispersing the high local loads from the mounting screws over a larger surface area to prevent high stress concentration in the weaker sheet metal, and to facilitate easy mounting by providing a place for screws to thread into.
 Internal plates also reinforce the frame from the inside.
 The center of the frame where the arm is mounted acts similar to a simply supported beam.
 Two supports connect the top and bottom of the frame to rienforce the center, preventing that "beam" from bending under the high loading conditions from the arm.
 A third reinforcement plate connects the two sides of the frame together down the middle, helping to resist any torsional loads coming from the suspension during climbing.

 ## Analysis ##

 <img src="/images/Frame_ANSYS.png" alt="Old Frame CAD" width="45%" />

+I used ANSYS to model the most extreme loading case on the chassis, which was the arm holding a 5kg weight at maximun extension.
+This was done as a surface model using symatry to reduce compute time.
+Rivet connections modeled as general joints with spring elements.
+Cylidrical supports were used to model the connection to suspension and loading was modeled using a remote force on the area that the arm is bolted to the frame.
+The frame was found to have a factor of safety of 1.5 before yeild, which was deamed to be acceptable due to the extreme conditions we modeled.

 ## Testing and Opperation ##

+The frame did very well in testing, easily supporting the weight of the arm even under high loading conditions.
+It was a very rigit design, providing a very stable mounting platform for all systems regardless of load.Although we did not plan on lifting heavy weight at full extension during opperation, the frame was able to support this loading.
+During opperation the frame also survive several full speed crashes without incuding any damage.